 1. What makes TIDE Academy unique?

-TIDE Academy is a small school that prepares students for STEAM careers through its CTE pathways, Early College Program, four-year math requirement, and interdisciplinary curriculum centered around design thinking and project-based learning.
+TIDE Academy is a small school that prepares students for STEAM careers through its Computer Science CTE pathway, Early College Program, four-year math requirement, and interdisciplinary curriculum centered around design thinking and project-based learning.
 Students benefit from small class sizes where teachers offer personalized attention and support with innovative, research-based instructional techniques.
 In order to ensure safe learning spaces for all students, social-emotional learning and restorative justice are regular, explicit components of TIDE’s curriculum.

 2. What is the enrollment process?